sungareyjan/JAVA-III/README.md

 int result2 = (10 + 5) * 2; // 30 (parentheses first)

 boolean check = 5 > 3 && 2 < 4; // true
+# Day 7 – Java

+🧠 Control Statements in Java
+📘 Overview

+Control statements allow your program to make decisions, repeat actions, and control execution flow.
+They help you decide what to do based on certain conditions.

+⚙️ Decision-Making Statements
+🔹 if-else Statement

+Used to execute code blocks based on a condition (true or false).

+if (condition) {
+    // code to execute if condition is true
+} else {
+    // code to execute if condition is false
+}

+🧩 Example: Student Grade Evaluation int grade = 85;

+if (grade >= 95) {
+    System.out.println("Excellent");
+} else if (grade >= 90) {
+    System.out.println("Very Good");
+} else if (grade >= 80) {
+    System.out.println("Good");
+} else if (grade >= 75) {
+    System.out.println("Fair");
+} else {
+    System.out.println("Failed");
+}

+🧮 Output:
+Good

+🔀 switch Statement

+Used when you need to compare one value against multiple constant options.

+int grade = 3;
+String remark;

+switch (grade) {
+    case 5:
+        remark = "Excellent";
+        break;
+    case 4:
+        remark = "Very Good";
+        break;
+    case 3:
+        remark = "Good";
+        break;
+    case 2:
+        remark = "Fair";
+        break;
+    default:
+        remark = "Failed";
+        break;
+}

+System.out.println("Remarks: " + remark);

+🧮 Output:
+Remarks: Good

+⚠️ Disadvantages of switch-case

+Limited to specific data types

+Works only with certain types (e.g., int, char, String, enum).

+Cannot handle complex expressions or conditions.

+No range checking

+You can’t use conditions like grade >= 90 && grade <= 94.

+Only exact matches (e.g., case 90:) are allowed.

+Requires break statements

+Forgetting break can cause fall-through errors (it executes the next case unintentionally).

+Less flexible than if-else

+Harder to handle multiple conditions or logical operators (&&, ||, etc.).

+🧱 Work Space / Package

+In Java, you organize your code inside packages — like folders for your classes.

+package com.example.controlstatement;

+public class GradeChecker {
+    public static void main(String[] args) {
+        // your code here
+    }
+}

+🌟 Wildcard *

+The wildcard * is used to import all classes from a package.

+import java.util.*;

+This means you can use all classes inside java.util (like Scanner, ArrayList, etc.)

+⚙️ Compilation and Execution
+💡 Steps:

+Write code → GradeChecker.java

+Compile →

+javac GradeChecker.java

+Run →

+java GradeChecker

+✅ Example Output
+Enter grade: 92
+Very Good

 🤝 Team Reminder